-A mob of meerkats have made the Walled Garden their home.
+A mob of meerkats call the Walled Garden home.

-Meerkats are highly social animals and are members of the mongoose family.
-They live in large, tight-knit groups called mobs or gangs, and they take turns to do duties such as looking after the young and sentry duty.
-Meerkats have a long slender body and limbs and they use their tail to balance when standing upright, as well as for signalling.
-They take 'sentry' duties in turn, this is where they stand 'on guard' keeping a look out for predators.
+Meerkats are highly social animals and members of the mongoose family.
+They live in large, tight-knit groups called mobs or gangs, and take turns to do duties such as looking after the young and sentry duty.
+Meerkats have a long slender body and limbs, and they use their tail to balance when standing upright, as well as for signalling.
+They take 'sentry' duties in turn, standing 'on guard' to keep a look out for predators.

-They spend a lot of time grooming and playing together which helps keep the family a tight unit.
+They spend lots of time grooming and playing together which helps keep the family a tight-knit unit.
 This strong community is one of the main reasons that meerkats survive out in the wild.

-You can learn more about our meerkats in our keeper talk at 12pm each day
+You can learn more about our meerkats in our keeper talk each day -

 Meerkats are omnivores, meaning they’re not fussy and will eat almost anything including other animals and plants.